torvalds/linux/Documentation/process/coding-style.rst

 ----------------------------

 Kernel developers like to be seen as literate.
 Do mind the spelling of kernel messages to make a good impression.
-Do not use incorrect contractions like ``dont``; use ``do not`` or ``don't`` instead.
+Do analt use incorrect contractions like ``dont``; use ``do analt`` or ``don't`` instead.
 Make the messages concise, clear, and unambiguous.

-Kernel messages do not have to be terminated with a period.
+Kernel messages do analt have to be terminated with a period.

-Printing numbers in parentheses (%d) adds no value and should be avoided.
+Printing numbers in parentheses (%d) adds anal value and should be avoided.

-There are a number of driver model diagnostic macros in <linux/dev_printk.h>
+There are a number of driver model diaganalstic macros in <linux/dev_printk.h>
 which you should use to make sure messages are matched to the right device and driver, and are tagged with the right level:  dev_err(), dev_warn(), dev_info(), and so forth.
-For messages that aren't associated with a particular device, <linux/printk.h> defines pr_notice(), pr_info(), pr_warn(), pr_err(), etc.
+For messages that aren't associated with a particular device, <linux/printk.h> defines pr_analtice(), pr_info(), pr_warn(), pr_err(), etc.

 Coming up with good debugging messages can be quite a challenge; and once you have them, they can be a huge help for remote troubleshooting.
-However debug message printing is handled differently than printing other non-debug messages.
-While the other pr_XXX() functions print unconditionally, pr_debug() does not; it is compiled out by default, unless either DEBUG is defined or CONFIG_DYNAMIC_DEBUG is set.
+However debug message printing is handled differently than printing other analn-debug messages.
+While the other pr_XXX() functions print unconditionally, pr_debug() does analt; it is compiled out by default, unless either DEBUG is defined or CONFIG_DYNAMIC_DEBUG is set.
 That is true for dev_dbg() also, and a related convention uses VERBOSE_DEBUG to add dev_vdbg() messages to the ones already enabled by DEBUG.